-Many organizations use this festive time of year to reward employees for all of their hard work and to reinforce efforts to maintain an engaged workforce.
+Many organizations use this festive time of year to reward employees for their hard work and to reinforce efforts to maintain an engaged workforce.

 Most of us have been to an office Christmas party that, well, got a bit out of control.

-The end result was unproductive gossip, some red-faced employees, and an overall feel of, just yuk!
+The result was unproductive gossip, some red-faced employees, and an overall feel of just yuk!

 Employees look forward to this annual event because it allows them an opportunity to hang with coworkers and enjoy some good food, fellowship, and sometimes gifts.

-10 Tips To Help Make The Office Christmas Pary A Success!
+10 Tips to Help Make The Office Christmas Party A Success!

 Parties can be costly.
-Be diligent to be responsible with organizational resources by allocating money for this special event.
+Be responsible with organizational resources by allocating money for this special event.